nomenarkt/vitaltrack/README.md

-# Medicine Tracker
+# VitalTrack
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-A Go-based Telegram-integrated medicine stock tracker to forecast depletion dates, notify on refill needs, and manage medicine inventory efficiently.
+VitalTrack is a Go-powered, Telegram-integrated system that tracks essential medical stock levels and financial contributions.
+Built for caregivers, nonprofits, and teams coordinating shared health responsibilities, it forecasts depletion, alerts you ahead of time, and reports donation progress — all in one clean bot interface.

 ---

 ## 🚀 Features

-* Forecast out-of-stock dates based on daily dosage and stock.
+- Forecast medicine depletion dates based on daily dosage and stock.
-* `/stock` command to view medicine forecasts in Telegram.
+- `/stock` Telegram command to view real-time forecasts.
+- `/finance` command to view contribution summaries by month.
-* Automatic background alerts for upcoming refills (if enabled).
+- Automatic alert ticker for refills (optional).
-* Airtable backend integration.
-* MarkdownV2-safe Telegram messages.
+- Markdown-safe output for Telegram's MarkdownV2 format.
+- Airtable as a simple no-code backend.
+- Fully tested and CI-integrated.

 ---